Sid Gordon: NY Giants (1955)

 In 1955, as the 9th-oldest player in the league, he was back with the Giants, where he ended his baseball career.

 Through 2010, he was third in career home runs (behind Shawn Green), fourth in RBIs (behind Buddy Myer), and sixth in hits (behind Brad Ausmus) among all-time Jewish major league baseball players.

 Jewish heritage

 A well-liked and highly regarded person wherever he traveled, Gordon was nevertheless subjected to a stark case of anti-Semitism.
 One day in June 1949 in St. Louis the Cardinals' bench was all over him, hurling antisemitic remarks at him.
 But Cards manager Eddie Dyer said, "Sid is a friend of mine", and that Gordon had been attacked not because he was Jewish but because he was a good player and "the good ones receive the attention of bench jockeys."
 Gordon for his part took the high road, ignoring the antisemitic remarks and forcing the bigots to admire him.

-Gordon is fourth all-time in home runs by Jewish baseball players (behind Hank Greenberg, Shawn Green and Ryan Braun), fourth in RBIs (behind Greenberg, Braun and Green) and fifth in hits (behind Green, Lou Boudreau, Greenberg and Brad Ausmus).
-In a 1976 Esquire magazine article, sportswriter Harry Stein published an "All Time All-Star Argument Starter", consisting of five ethnic baseball teams.
-Gordon was the left fielder on Stein's Jewish team.
+Gordon is fourth all-time in home runs by Jewish baseball players (behind Hank Greenberg, Shawn Green and Ryan Braun), fourth in RBIs (behind Greenberg, Braun and Green) and fourth in hits (behind Green, Greenberg and Brad Ausmus).